k3ttl3gurl/finalprojectRClass/README.md

 This project represents the first step in a broader exploration of host-microbiome interactions using bioinformatics.
 By comparing the human gut microbiome and amphibian skin microbiomes, we begin to uncover both universal and unique features of microbial community dynamics, offering insights into health, disease, and ecology across diverse organisms.

+## Final Project HTML

+For the best view of the process of Micrbiome Data work please look to the work done in the following HTML: "../../Analysis_code/Correa_Final_Project.html"